eldoy/sysdb/README.md

 A lightweight, **in-memory JSON database** for Node.js designed for speed and simplicity.
 It features a **Write-Ahead Log (WAL)** for crash resilience, atomic file persistence, and a Mango/MongoDB-style query syntax.

-It is optimized for datasets under **10,000 records**, providing synchronous read performance with asynchronous, debounced background writes.
+It is optimized for smaller datasets, in the order of **100,000 records**, providing synchronous read performance with asynchronous, debounced background writes.

 ---